My-Web-Station/Autoparts/README.md

 4. The SQL file for the database is provided.

-5. The Admin email is: sara@gmail.com password: SuperAdmin1
+5. The Admin email is: avi@gmail.com password: avinash